kadena-io/pact-5/docs/builtins/txlogs.md

 ### Examples

 The following example demonstrates the usage of the `txlog` function within a Pact script.
-It retrieves all updates made to the `accounts` table in the transaction with the TXID 123485945:
+It retrieves all updates made to the `accounts` table in the transaction with the `TXID` `123485945`:

 ```lisp
 (txlog accounts 123485945)